EDGE through the years

 Coral Tree of Life Published

-Danwei Huang’s new paper on the Scleractinian (reef-building) coral tree of life resulted in EDGE scores for all coral species, producing the Top 25 EDGE corals list.
+Danwei Huang’s paper on the Scleractinian (reef-building) coral tree of life produced the first Top 25 EDGE corals list.

 2011 Conservation Tools Training Course – Nepal